-Forecasts for the British pound change all the time, affected by news events such as Brexit and relative sentiment towards the UK economy.
+Forecasts for the British pound change all the time, affected by news events such the Coronavirus pandemic, Brexit negotiations and the relative sentiment towards the UK economy.
 This continually updated article reviews the latest forecasts from banks and FX experts as well as news and recent movements of GBP in the currency markets.

 The following sections show a summary of bank forecasts for popular GBP cross rates that we have reviewed, you can view each forecast article for more details.